When’s the best time to book flights?

-Fall is a good time to travel.
+- Fall is a good time to travel.
 Prices are generally cheaper as travelers are financially recovering from their summer vacations.
-So, you can leave booking your flights a little later, around 69 days in advance, and still get a good price.
+So, you can wait a little longer to book your flights—around 69 days in advance—and still get a good price.

 Is it better to book flights directly with the airline?